novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 Should she tell him about this?

-‘If you don’t say it?
-Are you planning to lie?’
+‘If you don’t say it, is it counted as a lie?’

 Suddenly, her thoughts became complicated.